 - Be considerate and respectful.

-- To abide by all online conference guidelines regarding your conduct, recognising that you represent yourself, your organisation and the industry.
+- To abide by all conference guidelines regarding your conduct, recognising that you represent yourself, your organisation and the industry.

 - Refrain from demeaning, discriminatory, or harassing behaviour and speech.